Graph is a Substrate Across Data Modalities: Extended Related Work

-These methods coordinate learning at the level of parameters, losses, or data scheduling.
-When the graph structure appears, it is embedded within task-specific inputs or outputs, and reuse occurs implicitly through parameter sharing rather than through explicit constraints on intermediate representations.
-Graph structures themselves are not treated as objects that must remain structurally valid across heterogeneous task roles.
+These methods coordinate learning primarily at the level of parameters, losses, data scheduling, or task curricula.
+When graph structure appears, it usually serves as a task-specific input, output, or data-organization signal, and reuse occurs implicitly through shared parameters rather than through explicit reuse of intermediate graph states.
+In contrast, our framework treats graph states as persistent intermediate representations that must remain structurally valid across heterogeneous generation and understanding roles.